 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Rosepine, Louisiana's basic financial statements.
 The accompanying schedule of per diem paid to board members, schedule of compensation, benefits and other payments to agency head, balance sheet, schedule of revenues, expenditures and changes in fund balances, justice system funding schedule - collecting/disbursing entity, and justice system funding schedule - receiving entity are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements and other records used to prepare the basic financial statements and other records used to prepare the basic financial statements and other records used to prepare the basic financial statements and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of per diem paid to board members, schedule of compensation, benefits and other payments to agency head, balance sheet, schedule of revenues, expenditures and changes in fund balances, justice system funding schedule - collecting/disbursing entity, and justice system funding schedule - receiving entity are fairly stated, in all material respects, in relation to the basic financial statements
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of per diem paid to board members, schedule of compensation, benefits and other payments to agency head, balance sheet, schedule of revenues, expenditures and changes in fund balances, justice system funding schedule - collecting/disbursing entity, and justice system funding schedule - receiving entity are fairly stated, in all material respects, in relation to the basic financial statements as a whole.